Minimizing communication in the multidimensional FFT: Numerical experiments

-For FFTW and PFFT, we measure both the time it takes when we demand to end in the same distribution that we started in (default for FFTW and with flag PFFT\_TRANSPOSED\_NONE for PFFT), and when we allow to end in a different distribution (flags FFTW\_TRANSPOSED\_OUT and PFFT\_TRANSPOSED\_OUT, respectively).
-We use the FFTW\_MEASURE / PFFT\_MEASURE flags.
-This carries out timings on the hardware used, and chooses an algorithm accordingly, which makes the program faster, but it might perform differently on different hardware.
+For FFTW and PFFT, we measure both the time it takes when we demand that the programs end in the same distribution that we started in (default for FFTW and with flag PFFT\_TRANSPOSED\_NONE for PFFT), and when we allow them to end in a different distribution (flags FFTW\_TRANSPOSED\_OUT and PFFT\_TRANSPOSED\_OUT, respectively).
+HeFFTe does not provide an explicit option to end in the same distribution.